-Dr. Anne-Marie Kaulfers, assistant professor of pediatrics at the University of South Alabama College of Medicine and a pediatric endocrinologist with USA Physicians Group, said what we eat influences how we think and learn.
+Dr. Anne-Marie Kaulfers, associate professor of pediatrics at the University of South Alabama College of Medicine and a pediatric endocrinologist with USA Physicians Group, said what we eat influences how we think and learn.

 A protein called the brain-derived neurotrophic factor (BDNF) plays an important role in the survival, maintenance and growth of our brain cells.
 Diets high in saturated fats (such as butter, ghee, lard, coconut oil, cottonseed oil, dairy, and fatty meats) and simple sugars (such as juice, candy, soda, sports drinks) have been shown to reduce BDNF levels.
 Interference with this protein reduces synaptic plasticity in the brain, which is important for learning and memory.

 In addition, poor diets suggest poorer academic performance when you are a child and more decay of the brain structure as an adult.

 There also may be a connection between what you eat and Alzheimer’s disease, a severe, age-related decline in memory and cognitive functioning.

 Researchers have found that the brains of people with Alzheimer's disease have very low levels of insulin, a hormone that helps the body use and store the blood sugar it gets from food.

 Obesity and high-fat diets decrease the ability of insulin to get to the brain.
 Several parts of the brain use insulin, including the cerebral cortex, which affects how we think; the hippocampus, which controls our memory; the hypothalamus, which controls our appetite, energy level, weight gain or loss; and the amygdala, which controls stress.